MatteoScorcia/Tweet_popularity/README.md

 - ### note that ther is a pre-retrieved dataset!

 ## How to train the models
-- ### just run the training.ipynb script and see the results
+- ### just run the notebooks/training.ipynb script and see the results